Axia-Tech/AXIA-wiki/docs/general/scams.md

 You can use the following list of our official domains to make sure that you're visiting an official
 site:

-- axiacoin.network
+- AXIA.network
-- axiasolar.io
+- AXIA.io
 - axialunar.network
-- axiacoin.org
+- AXIA.org
 - axia.io
 - substrate.dev
 - substrate.io

-Of course, many projects building on AXIACoin and AXIALunar that use similar names.
-If, however, a site poses as AXIACoin, AXIALunar, AXIACoin Foundation, or AXIA on a domain not listed above, then it's most likely a scam.
+Of course, many projects building on AXIA and AXIALunar that use similar names.
+If, however, a site poses as AXIA, AXIALunar, AXIA Foundation, or AXIA on a domain not listed above, then it's most likely a scam.

-Besides those, there are also `axiasolar.js.org` and `dotapps.io` that host our web wallet and other tools.
+Besides those, there are also `AXIA.js.org` and `dotapps.io` that host our web wallet and other tools.

 ## I Got Scammed - What Can I Do?

 In the unfortunate case of having fallen for a scam, there is likely nothing anyone can do to help you restore your funds.
-AXIACoin and AXIALunar are decentralized platforms and while we do have governance functionality that could technically allow for funds freezing or refunds, it is impossible to prove that you are the original owner, or that you did not sell the tokens and are trying to reclaim them.
+AXIA and AXIALunar are decentralized platforms and while we do have governance functionality that could technically allow for funds freezing or refunds, it is impossible to prove that you are the original owner, or that you did not sell the tokens and are trying to reclaim them.
 Additionally, even with addresses that are obviously in possession of a